I became a UX strategist and researcher in my typical klutzy Kristine fashion—purely by accident. Oops.

 Apparently my copy was so bad, I wasn’t even asked to write a second draft.
 Fun fact: copywriting and content writing are 2 entirely different skillsets.

-So instead of copywriting, I settled in as a web producer (in today’s vocabulary).
+So instead of copywriting, I settled in as a web producer (in today’s terminology).
 I published and managed product copy and images around the clock for 9 different websites.

-Then the dot-com bubble happened and 5 of the 9 websites folded.
+Then the dot-com bubble popped and 5 of the 9 websites folded.

 And then I was hired back.

 But this time, I was put in charge of redesigning the still-standing websites… Something to do with my persistent begging.
 I just knew the websites were not user-friendly, but all I had was intuition.